 Christmas potato wreath

 Picture it…

 Golden roasties, crispy potato cubes, buttery noisettes, and a melty baked camembert at the heart of it all, oozing its cheesy goodness, just begging to be dipped into.
 Drizzled with cranberry sauce for that pop of festive tang, scattered with fresh herbs to make it all look like you’ve spent hours handcrafting it (spoiler: you haven’t), and dusted with parmesan because, let’s face it, every dish is better when there’s a cheesy sprinkle on top.
-It’s indulgent, it’s stunning, and most importantly—it’s potatoes.
+It’s indulgent, it’s stunning, and most importantly, it’s potatoes.
 What more could you possibly want?

 What’s brilliant about this is how flexible it is.
-I went for a mix of roasties, noisettes (so buttery and fancy, hun), and crispy potato cubes because variety is the spice of life—or in this case, the spice of spuds.
+I went for a mix of roasties, noisettes (so buttery and fancy, hun), and crispy potato cubes because variety is the spice of life, or in this case, the spice of spuds.
 But if you’re low on time, you could totally make this with just roasties or cubes.
 As long as you’ve got something crispy, golden, and delicious, it’s going to work.

-The perfect sharer
+The perfect sharer that you’ll want to not share

 This wreath is also perfect for sharing, which makes it great for the awkward bit of Christmas Day when everyone’s waiting for the main meal but secretly getting hangry.
 Plonk this on the table, pop open a bottle of bubbly, and watch as people’s faces light up.
 It’s interactive, it’s fun, and it doubles as a centrepiece and snack, which is multitasking at its finest.

 Oh, and one more thing: this wreath is not just for Christmas Day.
 Nope, I fully endorse making this beauty for Boxing Day, New Year’s Eve, or any random evening in December when you feel like being fancy.
-It’s the gift that keeps on giving—whether you’re entertaining guests, feeding the family, or just treating yourself (because self-care is important, huns).
+It’s the gift that keeps on giving, whether you’re entertaining guests, feeding the family, or just treating yourself (because self-care is important, huns).

 So, if you’re still deciding what to serve this Christmas, let me make it easy for you.
 This wreath ticks all the boxes: it’s delicious, it’s easy, it’s festive, and it’s basically a carby hug on a plate.
 Serve it alongside some fizz, play Fairytale of New York in the background, and get ready to embrace the Christmas spirit in full force.
 Carbs, cheese, and good vibes only.
-Merry Spudmas! 🎄🥔
+Merry Spudmas 🎄🥔

+Christmas potato wreath